GrantjHanrahan/wdi27-gitbook/dictionary/definitions.md

     - A value that has no definition.
 You'll most often see this if you are trying to call or return a variable thai is either out of scope, or spelled incorrectly.

 ____

+#### _Version control_

+A component of software configuration management, version control, also known as revision control or source control,[1] is the management of changes to documents, computer programs, large web sites, and other collections of information.
+Changes are usually identified by a number or letter code, termed the "revision number", "revision level", or simply "revision".
+For example, an initial set of files is "revision 1".
+When the first change is made, the resulting set is "revision 2", and so on.
+Each revision is associated with a timestamp and the person making the change.
+Revisions can be compared, restored, and with some types of files, merged.
+____

 #### _XHR/XMLHttpRequest_